MSc Information Technology

 The tools to take you to the next stage

 Upon graduation, you will be able to critically evaluate developments and new applications of information and communication technology systems, and relate them to the roles and uses of IT in different business settings.
 You will also have an enhanced understanding of system problems and how to choose the right methods and approaches to develop systems.
-From engaging in primary research for the dissertation and studying relevant literature, you will learn to recognise what constitutes suitable research questions or hypotheses and the appropriate perspectives for analysis.

 Watch: The learning and teaching experience